fgl27/smarttv-twitch/README.md

 * Second tab **(Extension SDK)** under **TV Extensions-5.0** (or wherever X.X TV version there is) install **Web app.
 Development**, install **Samsung Certificate Extension** and under **TV Extension Tools** install **Web app.
 Tools** (on Linux it may request you to use apt-get to install missing dependencies)
 * After everything finishes installing as you close the package manager it will ask if you want to open the **Tizen Studio** - click YES to open it.
 On windows it may ask you to give firewall permission for Tizen.

-### Bellow imgs showing the installed packages (the one with a delete option are installed)
+### Images below show the installed packages (the one with a delete option are installed)
 ![SDK_installation_1](https://fgl27.github.io/smarttv-twitch/screenshot/install/sdk_1.png)
 ![SDK_installation_2](https://fgl27.github.io/smarttv-twitch/screenshot/install/sdk_2.png)
 ![SDK_installation_3](https://fgl27.github.io/smarttv-twitch/screenshot/install/sdk_3.png)